November 29 - December 1, 2018

 IMPORTANT CME CREDIT INFORMATION

 Required CME Surveys will be available online once the conference begins.
-Your email address and registration confirmation code are needed in order for you to login and
+Your registration email address is needed in order for you to login and

 2017 CME SURVEYS/CERTIFICATE and CONFERENCE MATERIALS

 This Live activity, 8th Annual International Hawaii Symposium on Diagnostic

 and Therapeutic Modalities in Heart Failure, with a beginning date of

 November 29, 2018 is currently being reviewed for up to TBD

 should claim only the credit commensurate with the extent of their participation

 AMA: AAFP Prescribed credit is accepted by the American Medical Association